 I am a big fan of YouTube and all the goodness it has to offer.
 Not only is it home to endless entertainment, it is also a fantastic source of education.
 I have used YouTube to learn how to French braid, help my kids learn to tie their shoes, and to learn how to tie a tie, among other basic life skills.
-So I love it when I can help my kids find a cool math tutorial or learn a fun history lesson via YouTube as well.
+So I love it when I can help my kids find a cool math tutorial or learn a fun history lesson via YouTube kids app as well.
 The potential for education is pretty much limitless.

 But so is the potential for danger.
-Because for every fantastic, helpful piece of content available on YouTube, there’s also a highly-inappropriate, potentially damaging one.
+Because for every fantastic, helpful piece of content available on YouTube and YouTube kids app, there’s also a highly-inappropriate, potentially damaging one.
 These inappropriate videos are very easy to accidentally access with search or “related” content showing up next to videos kids are watching or showing up after they have watched them.
 So—IS there a way to have our kids experience the pros of YouTube without the cons?
 Well, it turns out there are several ways.
 None are totally perfect, but they will certainly help reduce the amount of monitoring you have to do and will greatly decrease your kiddo’s chances of seeing something inappropriate on YouTube.
 I’ve done some research and here are some options for how to safely use YouTube.

 1) YouTube Kids app